-The simplest and fastest way to accomplishing this is adding a Non-Renewable Carbon User Fee to the portion of liquid transportation fuels and natural gas made from non-renewable sources.
+The simplest and fastest way to accomplish this is by adding a Non-Renewable Carbon User Fee to the portion of liquid transportation fuels and natural gas made from non-renewable sources.
 Estimates for the Climate Change effects of these fuels begin at about \$50/ton of non-renewable carbon and increase to over \$100/ton when costs for research and infrastructure changes are included.